righel/cerebrate/docker/README.md

 ```

 ## Development
-`docker-compose.override.dev.yml` offers a good set of customizations to ease Cerebrate development, such as installing xdebug and exposing ports for all internal containers.
+`docker-compose.override.dev.yml` offers a good set of customizations to ease Cerebrate development, such as installing Xdebug and exposing extra ports for internal containers.

 Run: